• Home

 In case you don’t, read on.

-Conclusive research revealed that it has antiviral, anti-fungal, anti-atherosclerotic and hypoglycemic.
+Conclusive research revealed that it has antiviral, anti-fungal, anti-atherosclerotic, and hypoglycemic.

 We may know by now that including garlic in your diet has many health benefits too.

-One example: anti-inflammatory.
+One example: is highly anti-inflammatory.

 It also reduces cholesterol levels in your bloodstream.
 By reducing serum total cholesterol, LDL (the bad) cholesterol, and triglyceride synthesis.